Excel Wildcard (Table of Contents)

 - Now you can drag down the formula to the below row and see the result.

-As you can see the lookup has picked up the value from column A even though the names were not exactly the same in column F.
+As you can see, the lookup has picked up the value from column A, even though the names were not the same in column F.

 Things to Remember About Wildcard in Excel

-- The wildcard characters need to be used carefully because it can give the result of other option which can arrive with the same logic.
+- The wildcard characters must be used carefully because they can result from other options that can arrive with the same logic.
 You may need to check on those options.
-For example in example 3, where we lookup with the help of wild card character, there were 3 companies with “Prem” in its name but look captured only the first company name which has “prem” in its name in column A.
+For example, in example 3, where we look up with the help of wild card character, there were 3 companies with “Prem” in its name, but look captured only the first company name, which has “prem” in its name in column A.

-- Wildcard characters can be used in other functions of excel like Vlookup, count, match, etc. So you can use a wildcard character in many innovative ways.
+- Wildcard characters can be used in other Excel functions like Vlookup, count, match, etc. So you can use a wildcard character in many innovative ways.

 - We can also use the combo of Asterisk (*) and question mark (?) in a few situations if required.